Vispyr/vispyr-cli/README.md

 <details>
     <summary>Optional</summary>
-    Provide values for `VISPYR_DOMAIN` and `VISPYR_EMAIL` if you would like to access Vispyr dashboard from your own, custom, UREL.
+    Provide values for <code>VISPYR_DOMAIN</code> and <code>VISPYR_EMAIL</code> if you would like to access Vispyr dashboard from your own, custom, UREL.
 They are used by Certbot for generating TLS certification.
 If not provided, the CLI will default to a self-signed certificate, which will then cause the browser to show a warning every time the dashboard is loaded.
-The domain should follow the structure `domainname.com` and the email can be any valid email, such as `myemail@gmail.com`.
+The domain should follow the structure <code>domainname.com</code> and the email can be any valid email, such as <code>myemail@gmail.com</code>.
 </details>

 Now run: